The Integrated Photonics Systems Roadmap

 - RF photonics

-IPSR is now in the process of establishing additional TWGs and PEGs to increase support of the AIM Photonics charter.
+IPSR is now in the process of establishing additional TWGs and AIGs to increase support of the AIM Photonics charter.

 A second critical activity of IPSR, besides developing the roadmap, is building mutual trust and cooperation among the supply chain stakeholders to establish a common vision for high volume photonic system manufacturing and for technology gaps to be closed.
 We design the roadmapping process and associated workshops and seminars to facilitate building this trust, cooperation, and prioritized vision.
 This step is critical to the establishment of successful sustainable projects for AIM Photonics.